-Choosing the right crowdfunding platform is essential if you want to run a successful crowdfunding campaign.
+Choosing the right crowdfunding platform is essential if you want to run a successful crowdfunding campaign in 2021.
 The relationship with your crowdfunding platform is like that of a business partner.
 You should definitely do some in-depth research before choosing a launchpad for your dream project.

 Crowdfunding with Kickstarter and Indiegogo is pretty common worldwide.
 However, there are some notable differences between the two that you should be aware of.
 What may work with Indiegogo might not work with Kickstarter and vice versa, so we’ve written this handy article that will address these issues and help you make a more informed decision regarding the best fit for your campaign.